Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 - USCCA Reciprocity Map — Interactive map

 Last updated: February 16, 2026 Disclaimer: Reciprocity laws change.
-Always verify current laws before traveling.
+Always check current laws before traveling.

 Ready to Get Your Oregon CHL?